Pylons/pyramid_exclog/docs/index.rst

 Deployment under mod_wsgi
 -------------------------

-To make logging facilities available when loading an application via mod_wsgi, like it behaves with paster, you must call the logging.fileConfig function on the ini file containing the logger entry.
+To make logging facilities available when loading an application via mod_wsgi, like it behaves with pserve, you must call the logging.fileConfig function on the ini file containing the logger entry.

 Here's an example of a run.wsgi file: